 Solar panels on new builds: what are the rules?

-Understand the current regulations surrounding solar panels on new builds, and whether they'll change soon.
+Here are the current regulations surrounding solar panels on new builds, and whether we expect them to change any time soon.

 Why you can trust our content